MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Write-Output.md

 `Write-Output` sends objects down the primary pipeline, also known as the "output stream" or the "success pipeline."
 To send error objects down the error pipeline, use Write-Error.

-> [!NOTE]
-> This cmdlet is typically used in scripts to display strings and other objects on the console.
+> [!NOTE] This cmdlet is typically used in scripts to display strings and other objects on the
+> console.
+One of the built-in aliases for `Write-Output` is `echo` and similar to other shells that
-> However, because the default behavior is to display the objects at the end of a pipeline, it is
+> use `echo`, the default behavior is to display the objects at the end of a pipeline.
+In
-> generally not necessary to use the cmdlet.
-For instance, `Get-Process | Write-Output` is
+> PowerShell, it is generally not necessary to use the cmdlet in instances where the output is
-> equivalent to `Get-Process`.
+> displayed by default.
+For example, `Get-Process | Write-Output` is equivalent to `Get-Process`.
+> Or, `echo "Home directory: $HOME"` can be written, `"Home directory: $HOME"`.

 ## EXAMPLES